-Tony Awards 2018: Andrew Garfield, Springsteen and more
+Tony Awards 2018: See the complete list of winners

 Best Performance by an Actress in a Leading Role in a Play

-Glenda Jackson, "Edward Albee's Three Tall Women"
+Glenda Jackson, "Edward Albee's Three Tall Women" *WINNER

 Condola Rashad, "Saint Joan"